Unified lower bounds for interactive high-dimensional estimation under information constraints: Relation to other lower bound methods

 Similar to the previous section, we denote the mean by $\mu$ instead of $\theta$, denote the estimator by $\hat{\mu}$, and consider the minimax error rate $\cE_{\prm}(\mathcal{G}_{\dims,s}, \cW, \ns)$ of mean estimation for $\cP_\Theta=\mathcal{G}_{\dims,s}$ using $\cW$ under $\lp[\prm]$ loss.

 We derive a lower bound for $\cE_{\prm}(\mathcal{G}_{\dims,s}, \cW, \ns)$ under local privacy (captured by $\cW=\cWpriv[\priv]$) and communication (captured by $\cW=\cWcomm[\numbits]$) constraints.\footnote{As in the Bernoulli case, we here focus for simplicity on the case where the communication (resp., privacy) parameters are the same for all players, but our lower bounds easily extend.} Recall that for product Bernoulli mean estimation we had optimal bounds for both privacy and communication constraints for all finite $\prm$.
-For Gaussians, we will obtain tight bounds for privacy constraints for $\priv \in (0, 1]$. \new{However, for communication constraints, our bounds for Gaussian distributions are tight only in specific regimes of $\ns$ (for instance, in the regime $\ns \geq \dims^2/\numbits^2$).} We state our general result and provide some corollaries and remarks before providing the proofs.
+For Gaussians, we will obtain tight bounds for privacy constraints for $\priv \in (0, 1]$.
+However, for communication constraints \new{and privacy constraints when $\priv \ge 1$}, our bounds for Gaussian distributions are tight only in specific regimes of $\ns$ \new{up to logarithmic factors}.
+We state our general result and provide some remarks before providing the proofs.

-We defer the estimation schemes and their analysis (\ie{} upper bounds) to~\cref{app:ub:gaussian}; they follow from a simple reduction from the Gaussian estimation problem to the product Bernoulli one, which enables us to invoke the protocols for the latter task in both the communication-constrained and locally private settings. \begin{theorem} Fix $\prm\in[1,\infty)$.
-For $\new{4\log \dims}\leq s\leq \dims$, $\priv\in(0,1]$, and $\numbits \geq 1$,
+We defer the estimation schemes and their analysis (\ie{} upper bounds) to \ifnum\issupplement=1 \cref{app:ub:gaussian}; \else the Supplement (Appendix~C.2); \fi they follow from a simple reduction from the Gaussian estimation problem to the product Bernoulli one, which enables us to invoke the protocols for the latter task in both the communication-constrained and locally private settings. \begin{theorem} Fix $\prm\in[1,\infty)$. \new{For $4\log \dims\leq s\leq \dims$, under LDP constraints, when $\priv\in(0,1]$, }